 Spider mites do considerable damage to plants because they are voracious feeders.
 They attract young, tender growths such as sprouts, seedlings, and tender new leaves.
 When spider mites infest leafy vegetables, they can stunt plant development.

-Spinning spider mite webs on plants may indicate that the organisms are present but doing little harm.
+Spinning spider mite webs on plants may indicate the organisms are present but doing little harm.
 However, if you notice webbing on leaves, stems, or buds, you should take action to prevent further damage.

 10. Thrips